xxfoundation/elixxir-integration/README.md

 ## Purpose
 This is to automatically test all the system's components and make sure they work together correctly.
+There are 2 testing suite packages (smokeinfra and basice2e) and a general long-running network package (localNetwork).

+### Testing Suites
+These testing suites are used by the xx network team to ensure basic functionality of the network and its clients.
+It is a part of their CI/CD workflow.
+If the integration tedigga#1 st fails with an unknown or unhandled error, they look at the logs to narrow down and resolve the issue.

+[//]: # (link to the readme?)
+[SmokeInfra](./smokeinfra/) is a simple test of the xx network, ensuring that rounds are running.
+Generally speaking, this is for the xx network team and developers that wish to contribute to how the network operates.

-If the integration test passes, it should guarantee that clients can send messages all the way through the system, including mixing with multiple nodes and an anonymity set greater than 1.
-If the integration test fails, look at the logs and narrow down the cause by adding more logging statements if necessary.
+[BasicE2E](./basice2e) determines whether clients can send messages all the way through the system, including mixing with multiple nodes and an anonymity set greater than 1.
+There are several tests of the client in this package, including features such as group messaging, file transfer, etc. Whenever a new feature is introduced to the client by the xx network development team, a new test for this feature is added to this testing suite via the run script (`run.sh`)

+## Local Network

+The [localNetwork package](./localNetwork) is a more general use network tool.
+This package will run a local version of the xx network on a single machine.
+This can be done either via the `run.sh` script, which will run the network entirely locally with internal IP addresses, or the `runpublish.sh`, which runs the network with remotely accessible IP addresses.

 ## How to manually run locally